 Multiple Learning Segments - a system where combined phases of classroom/theory and range instruction are delivered at different times to enhance learning.
+Reference: Adapted from 2009 NTDETAS

 Normative Standards - mandatory components which utilize descriptors such as shall, must or will.
 To meet the standards in full, all normative standards must be included in a State's standards for motorcycle rider education and training programs.
+Reference: Adapted from 2017 NTDETAS

 Novice Rider - any person new to and/or inexperienced in motorcycling.
+Reference: 2024 SERTS

 Online Classroom Instruction - classroom/theory portion is delivered via the Internet, synchronously or asynchronously.
+Reference: Adapted from 2009 NTDETAS

 Professional Development - activities that enhance instructor knowledge and skills and provide an ongoing acquisition of knowledge, skills, and awareness of existing, new, or emerging issues by riding instructors.

-Program - the full scope of delivery of entry-level rider education and training, including both classroom/theory and range instruction.

-Provider - a legal entity that offers an entry-level rider education and training program.
+Reference: 2024 SERTS Program - the full scope of delivery of entry-level rider education and training, including both classroom/theory and range instruction.
+Reference: Adapted from 2017 NTDETAS Provider - a legal entity that offers an entry-level rider education and training program.
+Reference: Adapted from 2017 NTDETAS

 Quality Assurance Program - a process to ensure compliance with State program requirements and promote continuous improvement of the program.
 Reference: 2014 NHTSA Administrative Standards

 Range - a paved area for practicing motorcycle riding skills during a training course.
 Reference: 2014 NHTSA Administrative Standards

 Range Instruction - in-person, on-motorcycle instruction.
+Reference: 2024 SERTS